Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ```

 ![25](assets/sf-25-marketplace7.png)

-Create a new table **UNEMPLOYMENT DATA** using the geography and time periods.
+**Step 8** : Create a new table **UNEMPLOYMENT DATA** using the geography and time periods.
 This will provide us with unemployment data in the region associated with the specific loan.

 ```